Post-harvest Weed Control in Winter Wheat

 Wet conditions in eastern Nebraska from late September through mid-October delayed the start of wheat planting for many.
 Late planting coupled with record cold temperatures in April led to a less developed wheat crop compared to normal.

 Timely control of weeds after winter wheat harvest can limit soil moisture loss to weeds and prevent the deposit of more weed seeds in the soil, two factors that can benefit the next crop's yield.
 In addition, timely control of volunteer wheat is essential in reducing the spread of wheat streak mosaic disease.

-In addition to hail causing early volunteer winter wheat, dormancy can also be reduced by higher temperatures during the later stages of the grain fill period.
-Normally, the grain fill period is 25 days or less, but it can exceed 35 days under good environmental conditions.
+The timing of control of volunteer wheat can also be affected by temperatures during grain fill and the length of dormancy.
+Dormancy can be reduced by higher temperatures during the later stages of the grain fill period.
+Normally, the grain-fill period is 25 days or less, but it can exceed 35 days under good environmental conditions.
 Any temperature over 85° can reduce wheat yield potential.
-Therefore, if higher temperatures occurred during the later stages of grain fill, the dormancy period will be shortened and control of volunteer may be needed sooner after harvest.
+Therefore, if higher temperatures occur during the later stages of grain fill, the dormancy period will be shortened and control of volunteer may be needed sooner than normal after harvest.

 - winter wheat variety selection,

 - weed control in the growing wheat.